-Ryan school murder: Manohar Lal Khattar says allegations against Haryana Police being probed
+Ryan school murder: Manohar Lal Khattar says allegations against Haryana Police being probed - Firstpost

-Chandigarh: Chief Minister Manohar Lal Khattar on Thursday said the allegations levelled against the Haryana Police in connection with the Pradyuman Thakur murder case were being investigated.
+Chandigarh: Chief Minister Manohar Lal Khattar on Thursday said the allegations levelled against the Haryana Police in connection with the Gurugram school murder case were being investigated.

 He was asked about the allegations reportedly levelled by the family of school bus conductor Ashok Kumar against the Haryana Police that he was beaten up and forced to accept he killed the seven-year-old boy in Gurugram's Ryan International School.